opennem/opennempy/README.md

 * For the front end repository, see here: [opennem-fe](https://github.com/chienleng/opennem-fe)

-This is a python3 package that requires `pandas`, `requests` and `simplejson`.
+This python package requires `pandas`, `requests` and `simplejson`.
 To use this package clone the repository and add the directory to your $PYTHONPATH  (or clone it to a directory that is in your python path).
+Currently works in both python 2 and python 3 (but is being maintained and developed with python 3)

 There are two main modules `web_api` and `sql_api` that access the data (via web or mysql database respectively), save the data local and return a `pandas` dataframe (or two dataframes).
 The directory for saving data in should be needs to be saved in a file name `config.ini` (see `config_example.ini` to see the config requirements).